 The former goods yard is still used by permanent way teams, often for stabling on-track plant machines.
 As at Ardlui, the small oil store hut is still standing.
 The yard was still used as a goods yard until very recent years, as it was one of several log-loading points for timber trains.
 These were operated after privatisation by Transrail and later the freight company EWS, with lorries carrying timber from the nearby forestry plantations in Argyll, which would then be loaded onto wagons.

-The timber trains mostly ran during the day, though for the last few years EWS instead operated a night-time ‘pick-up’ service, which deposited and picked up wagons at both Arrochar and Crianlarich.
+The timber trains mostly ran during the day, though more recently EWS instead operated a night-time ‘pick-up’ service, which deposited and picked up wagons at both Arrochar and Crianlarich.
 This allowed them to be loaded during the day and as there were no booked crossings with other trains during the hours of darkness, longer trains could be run.
 The night-time train ran Monday-Friday, as the 2055 service from Mossend Yard, near Glasgow, and the 0233 return from Crianlarich (headcodes 6Y38/6D40).
-Traction on the log trains used to be provided by Class 37 diesels, but latterly they were replaced by the more modern Class 66s.
+Traction on the log trains used to be provided by Class 37 diesels, subsequently Class 66s.
 Operations ended in December 2006, though there was a period between 2007-2008 when daytime timber trains returned to both Arrochar and Crianlarich, curiously hauled by Class 57/3s and operated by the short lived company AMEC-Spie railfreight.
-Timber by rail in the Highlands is now regarded as being impractical and uneconomical, so road transport has taken over.
+Timber by rail in the Highlands became regarded as impractical and uneconomical, so road transport took over.

-Arrochar and Tarbet station opened to passengers on 7 August 1894 by the West Highland Railway company, along with the rest of the Glasgow-Fort William line.
-The West Highland Rly would go on to be absorbed by the North British Rly.
 From the 1840s to the 1880s, railway schemes to penetrate the Western Highlands had generally followed Loch Lomond (there are both ‘eastern shore’ and ‘western shore’ examples).
 A route via Aberfoyle, cutting to upper Lochlomondside or striking for Crianlarich via Glen Gyle, was also scouted.
 The Gare Loch-Loch Long-upper Loch Lomond option, eventually chosen for the West Highland Railway, received relatively little attention.
-However, a local extension of the Helensburgh line, to Garelochhead and Lochlongside, was several times mooted, and the Caledonian Rly company were well aware that Arrochar might become a North British railhead rivalling the Callander & Oban’s Dalmally for the traffic of Loch Fyne.
+However, a local extension of the Helensburgh line, to Garelochhead and Lochlongside, was several times mooted, and the Caledonian Railway company were well aware that Arrochar might become a North British railhead rivalling the Callander & Oban’s Dalmally for the traffic of Loch Fyne.
 In the aftermath of the Glasgow & North Western promotion, defeated in 1883, Caledonian-North British tensions increased.
 That the North British might advance incrementally to Crianlarich (with Garelochhead, Arrochar and Ardlui as staging posts), then bid for running powers to Oban, became the Caledonian’s serious anxiety.

 The Loch Fyne Light Railway, authorised in 1897 but never built, would have made junction with the West Highland at Arrochar & Tarbet.
 Having described a horseshoe in and out of Glen Loin, behind Arrochar village, the line would have run below the ‘Cobbler’ and over the ‘Rest-and-be-thankful’, terminating at St Catherine’s opposite Inveraray.
 Additionally, the West Highland promoters claimed that Loch Long, with Loch Goil, would offer worthwhile fish traffic.
 But consignments from Arrochar & Tarbet, carted from Arrochar pier, were always modest.